phpbb-de/phpbb-ext-movemessage/README.md

-# phpBB 3.1 Extension - Move Message
+# phpBB 3.2 & 3.3 Extension - Move Message

  A small extension, that displays a short message in the topic, when it was moved from one forum to another.

-Author: Joas Schilling, Philipp Kordowich
+Author: Joas Schilling, Philipp Kordowich, Christian Schnegelberger

 URL: https://www.phpbb.de

-Version: 1.0.0
+Version: 1.1.0

 ## Install instructions:
 1. Download the extension